jcoliver/appalachian-phylogeo/README.md

 # Phylogenetic analyses for southern appalachian arthropod phylogeography work

-**NOTE:** gene info for N. americanus needs to be looked at.
-Two nucleotides are left out of the specification in the info.txt file.
-Arbitrarily assigned them to 12S.

 ## Tasks
 1. Identify partitions & models
     1. Install PartitionFinder 2 and dependencies [http://www.robertlanfear.com/partitionfinder/](http://www.robertlanfear.com/partitionfinder/)